garrandall/popular-music-data/tracks/rich--ex-future.md

 When you're ridin' on me, keep my chains on (VVS)
 Baby we can go and have rich sex (Yes, yes)
 Baby girl, go and have rich sex
-You ain't ever ever had rich sex (Ooh, ooh)
+You ain't ever ever had rich sex (Oh, oh
 You ain't ever ever had rich sex

 Never made love to a misfit